TroyWarez/BetterMediaKeys/README.md

 <h1 align="center">BetterMediaKeys</h1>
 </p>
 BetterMediaKeys is an open-source browser extension that works with Chromium-based browsers and Firefox.
-It allows you to skip forward to the next chapter using the next track key (⏩) and also go back to the pervious chapter using the pervious track key (⏪) on YouTube.
+It allows you to skip forward to the next chapter/video using the next track key (⏩) and also go back to the pervious chapter or restart the current video from the beginning using the pervious track key (⏪) on YouTube.

 ### What are the differences between BetterMediaKeys and Tweaks for YouTube with global shortcuts?